nadiamariduena/ar-foundation-and-unity-01_setup-for-Android/9__AR-Touch-Gestures-in-AR.md

 <br>

-**capsule shape** , when you click inside the AR Session Origin, then go to the right of the window (where the components are situated), inside the **AR Plane Manager > Plane Prefab** you will see that the capsule is there, so in the next test, I will change the shape to something different and I will raise the opacity, which means it will not be transparent.
+**capsule shape** , when you click inside the AR Session Origin, then go to the right of the window (where the components are situated), inside the **AR Plane Manager > Plane Prefab** you will see that the capsule is there, so in the next test I will change the shape to something different and I will raise the opacity, which means it will not be transparent.

 <br>